Nightfall (Asimov novelette and novel): Plot summary

 The scientists theorize that earlier civilizations on Lagash were destroyed by people who went insane during previous eclipses and, desperate for any light source, started large fires that destroyed cities.
 Oral accounts of the resulting chaos from crazed survivors and their children were passed down through the ages and formed the basis for the doomsday cult's sacred texts.
 Present-day civilization is doomed for the same reasons, but the researchers hope that saving a few hundred sane people in a hideout lit by newly invented torches and conducting detailed observations of the upcoming eclipse will help to break the cycle of societal collapse.

-The scientists are unprepared, however, for the stars.
-Because of the perpetual daylight on Lagash, its inhabitants are unaware of the existence of stars apart from their own; Lagashian astronomers estimate that the entire universe is no more than a few light years in diameter and may hypothetically contain a small number of other suns.
-But Lagash is located in the center of a "giant cluster," and during the eclipse, the night sky—the first that any living person on Lagash has ever seen—is filled with the dazzling light of more than 30,000 newly visible stars.
+The scientists are unprepared for the stars.
+Because of the perpetual daylight on Lagash, its inhabitants are unaware of the existence of stars apart from their own; Lagashian astronomers estimate that the entire universe is no more than a few light-years in diameter and may hypothetically contain a small number of other suns.
+However, Lagash is located in the center of a giant cluster and, during the eclipse, the night sky, the first that any living person on Lagash has ever seen, is filled with the dazzling light of more than 30,000 newly visible stars.

-Learning that the universe is far more vast—and Lagash far more insignificant—than they believed, coupled with the worldwide darkness produced by the eclipse, drives everyone, including the scientists, insane.
+Learning that the universe is far vaster and Lagash far more insignificant than they believed, coupled with the worldwide darkness produced by the eclipse, drives everyone, including the scientists, insane.
 Outside the observatory, in the direction of the city, the horizon begins glowing with the light of spreading fires as "the long night" returns to Lagash.

-Setting
+Setting and novel

-The system of Lagash has six stars named Alpha, Beta, etc. in the original short story, whereas each has a proper name in the novel.
+The system of Lagash has six stars named Alpha, Beta, etc., in the original short story, whereas each has a proper name in the novel.

 In the novel, Onos is the primary sun of Lagash and is located 10 light-minutes away, similar to the distance from Earth to the Sun.
 The other five suns are minor in comparison, but provide enough light to prevent the inhabitants of Lagash from defining "night".
 The only other distance given is that Tano and Sitha form a binary star system about 11 times as far away as Onos.